la2050/archive/_projects/2016/safe-support-helping-for-those-affected-by-traumatic-traffic-collisions.md

   survivors.
 In addition, our network will collaborate with civic leaders to ensure that local and state governments make broad changes that help all Angelenos walk, bike, drive, and connect safely.
-project_image_2: 8496394265741-team91.jpg
-empty_column_1: ''
 organization_name: SAFE (Streets Are For Everyone)
 organization_website: www.streetsareforeveryone.org
-organization_name_2: SAFE (Streets Are For Everyone)
-organization_activity: >-
-  SAFE is dedicated to improving traffic safety, advocating for victims of traffic, and eliminating traffic fatalities through outreach, policy, community support, and other proven strategies.
-ein: ''

 ---